 Many people have argued that they are descendants of the Beothuk.
 Are they really extinct?
 There is a possibility they are not totally gone.
-Although there are no known living Beothuk descendants, Shanawadithit, the last known Beothuk who died in 1829, told John Peyton in the 1820s that Beothuk traditions were descended from those of the Indians from Labrador.
-She also told Peyton that her people were friendly with an Indian group whom they called the Shaunamunc and that the two groups traded and mutually visited each other.
-The Shaunamunc are thought to be the Montagnais – Naskapi, or the modern day Innu of Quebec and Labrador.
+Although there are no known living Beothuk descendants, Shanawadithit, the last known Beothuk who died in 1829, told John Peyton in the 1820s that Beothuk traditions were descended from those of the Indigenous people from Labrador.
+She also told Peyton that her people were friendly with an Indigenous group whom they called the Shaunamunc and that the two groups traded and mutually visited each other.
+The Shaunamunc are thought to be the Montagnais – Naskapi or the modern-day Innu of Quebec and Labrador.
 Further, there is also a Mi’kmaq oral tradition which suggests that the last of the Beothuk went back to Labrador (Howley 1915:257).

-The Beothuk were thieves and stealing is and act often attributed to tha Beothuk actions.
+The Beothuk were thieves and stealing is an act often attributed to the Beothuk.
 The Beothuk culture was based on sharing resources, as were most Algonquian based cultures in Northeastern North America.
 Our understanding is that no one really had possessions, rather if you had something you shared it; if you weren’t using something it could be used by someone else within the group.
 When they found abandoned European buildings, boats, sails or other goods they believed they could just take them and use them.
 Europeans mistook this as stealing.